mpi4jax/mpi4jax/docs/sharp-bits.rst

 Token management
 ----------------

-Tokens are JAX's way to ensure that XLA (the underlying compiler) does not re-order statements with side effects.
-Re-ordering MPI calls usually leads to deadlocks, e.g. when both processes end up receiving before sending (instead of send-receive, receive-send).
+The compiler behind JAX, XLA, is not aware of the fact that MPI function calls such as :func:`~mpi4jax.Send` or :func:`~mpi4jax.Recv` must be performed in a specific order (in jargon, that they have *side-effects*).
+It is therefore free to reorder those calls.
+Reordering of MPI calls usually leads to deadlocks, e.g. when both processes end up receiving before sending (instead of send-receive, receive-send).

+*Tokens* are JAX's way to ensure that XLA does not re-order statements with side effects by injecting a fake data dependency between them.

-This means that you *have* to use proper token management to prevent this from happening.
-Every communication primitive in mpi4jax returns a token as the last return object, which you have to pass to subsequent primitives within the same JIT block.
+This means that you *have* to use proper token management to prevent reordering from occurring.
+Every communication primitive in ``mpi4jax`` returns a token as the last return object, which you have to pass to subsequent primitives within the same JIT block, like this:

 .. code:: python